Cable modem termination system: Connections

 A typical CMTS allows a subscriber's computer to obtain an IP address by forwarding DHCP requests to the relevant servers.
 This DHCP server returns, for the most part, what looks like a typical response including an assigned IP address for the computer, gateway/router addresses to use, DNS servers, etc.

 The CMTS may also implement some basic filtering to protect against unauthorized users and various attacks.
 Traffic shaping is sometimes performed to prioritize application traffic, perhaps based upon subscribed plan or download usage and also to provide guaranteed Quality of service (QoS) for the cable operator's own PacketCable-based VOIP service.
 However, the function of traffic shaping is more likely done by a Cable Modem or policy traffic switch.
 A CMTS may also act as a bridge or router.

 A customer's cable modem cannot communicate directly with other modems on the line.
 In general, cable modem traffic is routed to other cable modems or to the Internet through a series of CMTSs and traditional routers.
 However, a route could conceivably pass through a single CMTS.

 A CCAP (Converged Cable Access Platform) combines CMTS and Edge QAM functionality in a single device so that it can provide both data (internet) with CMTS functionality, and video (TV channels) with Edge QAM functionality.
 Edge QAM (Quadrature Amplitude Modulator/Modulation) converts video sent via IP (internet protocol) or otherwise, into a QAM signal for delivery over a cable network.
 Edge QAMs are normally standalone devices placed at the "edge" of a network.
+They can also be connected to a CMTS core, to make up an M-CMTS system which is more scalable.
+A CMTS core is normally a conventional or I-CMTS that supports operation as a CMTS core in an M-CMTS system.

 Architectures

-A CMTS can be broken down into two different architectures, Integrated CMTS (I-CMTS) or Modular (M-CMTS).
+A CMTS can be broken down into several different architectures, Integrated CMTS (I-CMTS), Modular (M-CMTS), Virtual CMTS (vCMTS) and remote CMTS.
+An I-CMTS incorporates into a single unit all components necessary for its operation.
 There are both pros and cons to each type of architecture.